The Latest WUN Headlines + A Look at What's Up on Tuesday

 One Pelham East: Stu Sinclair from 9 pm to 12:30 am

-Tickets Bar & Grille: Ruby Mac from 7 pm to 10 pm
+Tickets Bar & Grille: Lacey Cheryl from 7 pm to 10 pm

 Newport County Government

+Discover Newport: Newport and Bristol County Convention and Visitor’s Bureau dba Discover Newport at 12 pm

-Jamestown: Jamestown Tick Task Force at 4 pm, Jamestown Library Board at 5 pm, Jamestown Conservation Commission at 6:30 pm
+Jamestown: Jamestown Bike Path Committee at 5 pm, Jamestown Tick Task Force at 5 pm

+Middletown: Middletown Juvenile Hearing Board at 5:45 pm, Middletown Library Board of Trustees at 6 pm

+Newport: Newport Ad Hoc Bridge Realignment Property Advisory Commission at 3 pm, Newport School Committee – Policy Subcommittee at 5:30 pm

 Happening This Week